SSH Key Configuration

 config server:sshkey::deleteSshKey

-The config server:sshkey::deleteSshKey command enables you to delete an SSH key from the Control-M/Server.
+The config server:sshkey::deleteSshKey command enables you to delete an SSH key from a Control-M/Server.

 • CLI